SaltwaterC/kitchen-docker-host-vagrant/README.md

  * Have an actual init system as PID 1.
  * The init should actually start services inside the container.
 Sometimes, this may be rather difficult with upstart / systemd.
  * Have a working SSH service.
-Even though it's not a hard dependency for Kitchen (you may [monkeypatch the driver to use docker exec](https://medium.com/brigade-engineering/reduce-chef-infrastructure-integration-test-times-by-75-with-test-kitchen-and-docker-bf638ab95a0a) instead), this service is available by default on virtually all cloud providers.
  * The containers should respond to shutdown commands in a consistent way.
  * Have all the basic bits baked into the images (rsync, Chef Omnibus).